 Suede is a fantastic material that appears smart and stylish.
 However, the leather is also very delicate and can easily become stained or marked.
 As such, keeping your suede shoes looking fresh and clean can be a tricky task.
-Of course, there’s no point buying an awesome pair of shoes just to leave them in the box, which is why knowing how to clean suede shoes is important.
-Luckily, we can help you keep your favourite suede shoes looking as good as new with these helpful tips and tricks.
+Of course, there’s no point in buying an awesome pair of shoes just to leave them in the box, which is why knowing how to clean suede shoes is important.
+Luckily, we can help you keep your favorite suede shoes looking as good as new with these helpful tips and tricks.

 Can You Clean Suede Shoes?

 With such a delicate material, care must be taken to ensure you don’t end up damaging your shoes in the process.
 If your shoes are genuine suede, be sure only to clean them by hand and avoid putting them in a washing machine or a dryer.
 Also, check any tags or cleaning instructions for your shoes before cleaning them.

 Trainers are perfect for casual, everyday wear and suede trainers are a particularly stylish option.
 However, hitting the streets in your favorite suede sneakers can quickly cause them to become dirty.
 When your soft sneakers become marked and messy, it’s time for a clean.
 To clean your suede trainers, start by removing the laces and inserting a shoe tree to help them hold their shape.
 Then, use a suede eraser to remove any loose dirt before cleaning with a suede brush, suede cleaner, and water.
 Once clean, allow your sneakers to dry before brushing to reset the nap.